hermeznetwork/price-updater-service/README.md

 ## Usage

-The system has been designed to run through the commands listed above
+The system is designed to execute the commands listed above.
+The commands are listed to be executed in the order below.

 ### Configuration